ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 "—questions about the senator's mental state—" "—implications for the augmentation debate—"

+"This is happening everywhere," I said, switching off the broadcast.
+"Public officials, researchers, anyone who reaches the Intelligence Horizon.
+The pattern is becoming visible to baseline humanity."

 The words seemed to trigger something in Marcus.
 His face contorted with sudden rage, months of suppressed grief and frustration erupting in a single moment of violent emotion.
 He grabbed the nearest object—a heavy crystal paperweight from David's desk—and hurled it at the display with all his strength.

-The screen shattered in a cascade of sparks and broken glass, the news anchor's voice cutting off mid-sentence.
+The screen shattered in a cascade of sparks and broken glass.
 Marcus stood among the debris, his chest heaving, his hands bleeding from glass fragments, his eyes wild with the kind of desperate fury that comes from watching the world collapse around you.

 "They don't understand!" he shouted, his voice breaking with emotion.
 "None of them understand what's happening!
 They think it's a political issue, a policy debate, something that can be solved with legislation and committee hearings.
 But it's not!
 It's the end of everything we are, everything we've ever been, and there's nothing anyone can do to stop it!"